krypt0k1/wgu_capstone_repo/README.md

 # WGU Capstone: Post-Quantum Cryptography Performance on HSMs

-This repository contains the source code and supporting documentation for a Master of Science in Cybersecurity and Information Assurance capstone project for Western Governors University (WGU).
+This repository contains the source code and supporting documentation for a Bachelor's of Science in Cybersecurity and Information Assurance capstone project for Western Governors University (WGU).

 The project implements and benchmarks NIST-standardized Post-Quantum Cryptography (PQC) algorithms against classical algorithms on a production Hardware Security Module (HSM) to provide empirical data for enterprise migration planning.